 Tcl command to generate the constraint coverage report.
-The constraint coverage report contains information about the coverage of the paths from associated SDC constraints in the design.
+The constraints coverage report contains information about the coverage of the paths from associated SDC constraints in the design.
 Two constraints coverage reports can be generated, one for Place and Route and one for Timing Verification.
+The constraint report .xml file appear in the Reports Window under the Place and Route node and under the Timing Verification node.